benhammondmusic/flashcards/db/mysql-quiz.md

 - [ ] VARCHAR
 - [ ] LONGTEXT

 #### Q8.
-Management has requested that you build an employee database.
-You start with the employee table.
-What is the correct syntax?
+Management has requested that you build an employee database; You start with the employee table; What is the correct syntax?

 - [ ]